precice/precice.github.io/pages/docs/fundamentals/fundamentals-literature-guide.md

 ### Reproducibility

 To ensure reproducibility of your results, you can use and cite the [preCICE distribution](installation-distribution.html).
-This frquently updated snapshot of the preCICE ecosystem includes versions of components that work together, while acknowledging everyone that has contributed to the respective version of any component.
+This frequently updated snapshot of the preCICE ecosystem includes versions of components that work together, while acknowledging everyone that has contributed to the respective version of any component.

 ## Starting points